bloominstituteoftechnology/Sprint-Challenge-React-Smurfs/Answers.md

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 Get, put, post and delete.
 5. Mention three tools we can use to make AJAX requests The Fetch API, axios or another library like jQuery or Request.
+(This question isn't very clear to me, not sure if you're asking about methods or frameworks.)
+Methods would be 'put', 'post', 'delete'.